Classic Tiramisu Recipe

 - Grated semisweet chocolate

-- Combine espresso, Kahlua, sugar, rum and vanilla in shallow dish (I used a Pyrex pie plate).
+- Combine espresso, Kahlua, sugar, rum, and vanilla in a shallow dish (I used a Pyrex pie plate).

 - Dip half of the ladyfingers very quickly into the coffee, and arrange on bottom of 8 x 8-inch pan (you may need to break a few to fit in the pan).

 - Spoon half the mascarpone mixture over ladyfingers and smooth the top.
 Repeat with the rest of the ladyfingers and top with the remaining filling.

 - Cover with a layer of plastic wrap and refrigerate for at least 6 hours.
 Dust top with grated semisweet chocolate, then cut into squares to serve.

 If you use soft ladyfingers, you may need to increase the soaking liquid.

 Amount Per Serving: Calories: 513Total Fat: 36gSaturated Fat: 20gTrans Fat: 1gUnsaturated Fat: 12gCholesterol: 217mgSodium: 271mgCarbohydrates: 38gFiber: 1gSugar: 19gProtein: 7g